edge-cloud/www.edge-cloud.net/_posts/2015-10-04-cloudflare-pops-in-google-analytics.md

 ### Create a custom report in Google Analytics

 You can now create custom reports with the custom dimension in Google Analytics.
-A simple example would be to determine which CloudFlare PoP serves how many of your audience&#8217;s session.
+A simple example would be to determine which CloudFlare PoP serves how many of your audience's session.

   1. Make sure you are still signed in to <a href="https://www.google.com/analytics/web/#home/" target="_blank">Google Analytics</a>.
   2. Select the **Customization** tab and click on **New Custom Report**.
   3. **Name** your Custom Report here.
   4. Select a Metric for which you want to see your Custom Dimensions.
-I recommend the metric &#8220;Sessions&#8221; within the &#8220;Users&#8221; Metric Group.
+I recommend the metric "Sessions" within the "Users" Metric Group.
-  5. Next select the custom dimension that you created as the &#8220;Dimension Drilldown&#8221; (See Figure 3).
+  5. Next select the custom dimension that you created as the "Dimension Drilldown" (See Figure 3).
   6. Click on the **Save** button.

 <div id="attachment_1879" style="width: 610px" class="wp-caption aligncenter">